iamcco/diagnostic-languageserver/README.md

-    "rootPatterns": [],                        // root patterns, default empty array "isStdout": true,                          // use stdout output, default true "isStderr": false,                         // use stderr output, default false }
+    "rootPatterns": [],                        // root patterns, default empty array "isStdout": true,                          // use stdout output, default true "isStderr": false,                         // use stderr output, default false "doesWriteToFile": false,                  // use if formatter doesn't support stdio. should be paired with `%file` "requiredFiles": [                         // only run formatter if any of these files exist. optional ".run_dartfmt",
+    ]
+  }
 ```